 Take yourself back to the days of dusty country roads, carefree summers, and your radio tuned to music that was soulful and authentic.
 Enter Plywood Cowboy in 2018, crafting songs ripe with these nostalgic comforts, yet perfectly suited for the soundtrack of modern life.
 With their second album release, “Blue Skies”, the band continues to produce refreshing music that has been called “steeped in tradition, with lyrics full of longing, truth and heart” by Sound Waves Magazine.

 In keeping with their debut EP “Channel 33”, the band’s first full-length album, “Blue Skies”, was recorded at Riverway Studio with producer and Grammy-nominated composer Ira Sakolsky.
 Influenced by the original sounds of country-western and rock n’ roll, the album presents a roots Americana palate with modern harmonic sensibility.
-Set for release in August of 2018, “Blue Skies" is crafted and written by lead singer-songwriter, guitarist and keyboardist Steve Dedman.
+Released in August 2018, “Blue Skies" is crafted and written by lead singer-songwriter, guitarist and keyboardist Steve Dedman.
 Completing the Plywood Cowboy sound are Kat Wallace (violin, vocals), Shane Tanner (bass), Emmet Hale (percussion), Austin Gray (guitar, vocals), and guest Ed Iarusso (pedal steel).

 Born in the Connecticut River Valley in 2015, Plywood Cowboy continues to expand nationally.
 The band has been honored to open for the Grammy-nominated act Yarn, as well as for United States Poet Laureate Billy Collins, and has performed with members of Keith Urban’s band.
 In 2018, Plywood Cowboy won the Connecticut Folk Festival band competition, giving them the opportunity to share the CT Folk Festival stage with Jesse Terry and Martin Sexton.